Andy Bell (Welsh musician)

-Andrew Piran Bell (born 11 August 1970) is a Welsh singer, songwriter, musician, record producer, and DJ.
-He is one of two vocalists and guitarists of the English rock band Ride, and was formerly the bassist of Oasis from 1999 until their breakup in 2009.
-Bell was also a member of Hurricane #1 as well as Liam Gallagher's post-Oasis project Beady Eye until their breakup in 2014.
+Andrew Piran Bell (born 11 August 1970) is a British musician and songwriter.
+He is also known as the bass guitarist of Oasis and vocalist and guitarist of the shoegaze band Ride.
+Bell has also been a member of Hurricane #1 and Beady Eye, an offshoot of Oasis which released two studio albums between 2009 and 2014.
 With Ride, Bell helped pioneer shoegaze, an alternative rock subgenre which reached its peak popularity in the early 1990s.

-Bell also wrote one song or more on each of Oasis' final three albums.
+Bell first joined Oasis in November 1999, following the departure of founding bass guitarist Paul "Guigsy" McGuigan, and was a member of the band for ten years until the band's break-up in 2009.
+Bell contributed to the band's final three studio albums – Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008) – often contributing to the songwriting process and receiving sole songwriting credits on several songs.
+When the band reunited in 2024 after 15 years of inactivity, Bell rejoined Oasis for the Oasis Live '25 Tour.

+Bell has released five solo albums: The View from Halfway Down (2020), Pattern Recognition (2021), Flicker (2022), Tidal Love Numbers (2023) and Pinball Wanderer (2025).
+As of 2023, Bell has also been a member of the supergroup Mantra of the Cosmos, alongside Shaun Ryder, Zak Starkey and Bez.

 Career

 Ride

 Bell formed Ride with Mark Gardener (guitarist), whom he met at Cheney School in Oxford and Laurence Colbert (drummer) and Steve Queralt (bassist), whom he met doing Foundation Studies in Art and Design at Banbury in 1988.
 While still at Banbury the band produced a tape demo including the tracks "Chelsea Girl" and "Drive Blind".
-In February 1989, Ride were asked to stand in for a cancelled student union gig at Oxford Polytechnic (now Oxford Brookes University) that brought them to the attention of Alan McGee.
+In February 1989, Ride were asked to stand in for a cancelled student union gig at Oxford Polytechnic that brought them to the attention of Alan McGee.
 After supporting The Soup Dragons in 1989 McGee then signed them to Creation Records which is a key event in Bell's life.

-With Ride, Bell released three EPs between January and September 1990, entitled 'Ride', 'Play' and 'Fall'.
+With Ride, Bell released three EPs between January and September 1990, entitled Ride, Play and Fall.
 While the EPs achieved a degree of chart success per release, enough critical praise was received to make Ride the darlings of music journalists.
-The first two EPs were eventually released together as 'Smile' in 1992, while the 'Fall' EP was later incorporated into CD releases of their debut LP, 'Nowhere', released in October 1990, which was hailed as a critical success, with the media dubbing Ride "the brightest hope" for 1991.
-On 'Nowhere' (1990) Bell contributed "Seagull", "Kaleidoscope", "In a Different Place", Polar Bear", "Dreams Burn Down", "Paralysed", and "Vapour Trail".
+The first two EPs were eventually released together as Smile in 1992, while the Fall EP was later incorporated into CD releases of their debut LP, Nowhere, released in October 1990, which was hailed as a critical success, with the media dubbing Ride "the brightest hope" for 1991.
+On Nowhere, Bell contributed "Seagull", "Kaleidoscope", "In a Different Place", Polar Bear", "Dreams Burn Down", "Paralysed", and "Vapour Trail".